If sleep-away camp is on your radar, here are some great tips for preparing your kids to pack the trunk and hit the road.

 Here are some quick tips for parents as you prepare your kid to get away:

 1. Planning and preparation will help make the experience less anxious for kids and mom.
 Prepare a few weeks in advance to avoid the last minute crunch.
 Make a list of supplies and clothing you’ll need; count what you have; and make a shopping list for what you still need.
-We have a free camp packing list that you can adapt at our website.

 2. Label everything!
 You can use a Sharpie pen or order iron on tags, but label clearly, and you’re more likely to get most of your stuff back!
 (After yesterday’s trip to Target, I can add that a Silver Sharpie is a good one for your collection to label dark items).